khyati-15/Chat-using-Go-/README.md

 # Chat-using-Go-
-A simple web app using web programming in Go, messages are stored in text files.
+A simple web app using web programming in Go, messages are stored in text files in public folder.
 (TO BE IMPROVED)